 I was watching Oprah on television years ago, and she said “No is a complete sentence.”

-Well, of course that worked for Oprah.
+Well, of course, that worked for Oprah.
 She was Oprah.
-No one would be dare stop wanting to be friends with Oprah because she told them no!
+No one would dare stop wanting to be friends with Oprah because she told them no!

 At the time, I couldn’t imagine ever just saying no to someone.
 At least not without a ton of explanations and apologies.